 Adding Your HSM PKCS#11 Drivers to Container Image

 Many organizations already have HSMs in place, often with skilled specialist teams managing these HSMs.
 The HSM PKCS#11 drivers used may be specifically approved versions, thoroughly tested with the HSM firmware version deployed.
 It is therefore difficult to by default include the correct drivers for specific users in containers.
 Additionally, HSM drivers are distributed under license from the manufacturer, meaning that it may not be permitted to re-distribute drivers integrated with our containers.

 This creates a need to be able to add specific HSM drivers to pre-packaged containers in a straightforward way.
-For information on adding HSM drivers on top of the EJBCA container using a Dockerfile, refer to HSM driver examples on PrimeKey Developers GitHub.
+For information on adding HSM drivers on top of the EJBCA container using a Dockerfile, refer to HSM driver examples on Keyfactor GitHub.

 Using Ansible to Automate PKI Deployment and Configuration

-Red Hat provides an open source automation tool, Ansible, that enables efficient and secure container provisioning, configuration management, and deployment.
+Red Hat provides an open source automation tool, Ansible, that enables efficient and secure provisioning, configuration management, and deployment of software and containers.
 Ansible is a popular tool for automating deployment and configuration in Dev(Sec)Ops environments.
 With Ansible you write Ansible Playbooks that perform automated tasks, repeatable, parameterized, and idempotent.